Applications for Introduction to Actor Training are now closed. Please sign up for our mailing list to keep informed of when new courses are launched.

-This credit-rated short course is designed to introduce you to foundation acting skills and prepare you for further vocational training.
+This credit-rated in-person short course is designed to introduce you to foundation acting skills and prepare you for further vocational training.
 It is inspired by content from the first year BA Acting degree programme and students will benefit from a thorough induction to what is expected in a full-time acting programme.

 Introduction to Actor Training is the only credit-rated short course of its kind currently on offer in Scotland.
 Students will have access to some of the facilities and resources which full-time degree programme students use and will be taught by experienced lecturers and theatre professionals